KushagraGoel10/KushagraGoel10/README.md

 - 📫 How to reach me **goelkushagra2000@gmail.com**

-- ⚡ Fun fact **My favourite hobby is playing games, and solving DSA problems.**
+- ⚡ Fun fact **If I could eat one type of cuisine for the rest of my life, it would be Italian food, as I enjoy pasta and pizza.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">